onqtam/headjack/docs/why/quotes_to_fix_later_with_internet.md

 Evrard, A. E., Erdmann, C., Holmquist, J., Damon, J., & Dietrich, D. (2015).
 Persistent, Global Identity for Scientists via ORCID. arXiv:1502.06274 [astro-ph,physics:physics].
 Retrieved from http://arxiv.org/abs/1502.06274

+ActInf GuestStream #015.1_ Bobby Azarian, Universal Bayesianism_ A New Kind of Theory of Everything-_JCaic5Cxms ActInf GuestStream #015.2 ~ Bobby Azarian _The Integrated Evolutionary Synthesis_-WEfc9X437yY ActInf GuestStream #015.3 ~ Bobby Azarian_ _The Teleological Stance_ The Free Energy Principle..._-S-tFHIqtbSI

 > "Inference is actually quite close to a theory of everything - including evolution, consciousness, and life itself." - [Karl Friston](https://www.youtube.com/watch?v=_JCaic5Cxms)

+> "Bayesian inference is an algorithm for the accumulation of evidence-based knowledge.
+This algorithm is now seen to operate over a wide range of evolutionary processes, including natural selection, the evolution of mental models and cultural evolutionary processes, notably including science itself." - [John Campbell](https://www.youtube.com/watch?v=_JCaic5Cxms)

+^^ time: 4900

+> "The whole [scientific] process resembles biological evolution.
+A problem is like an ecological niche, and a theory is like a gene or a species which is being tested for viability in that niche." - [David Deutsch, The Fabric of Reality](https://www.youtube.com/watch?v=_JCaic5Cxms)

+TODO: the good regulator theorem (aka the Internal Model Principle) by Ross Ashby - any system that regulates/controls another system must have a model of that system ==> organisms model their environment
+The law of requisite variety - tells us something about the computational sophistication of the internal model - the complexity of the model must be as complex as the challenges of the niche

+evolution is an inference engine the organisms that persist are the models that are best able to predict the environment

+TODO: landauer/landawer limit? written about at SFI by David someone - about energy efficiency